alphazero-official/alphazero-official.github.io/_about/masernerd.md

 title: About Masernerd
 ---

 **Masernerd** (a.k.a.
 Masternerd, Mazerderd or Mas) is a person.
 TBA idk let him write this one if he wants

-### Biography
-I really dont know yet do you want me to interview him
-Maybe remove this altogether!!

 #### Contributions include:
 - Masernerd Mode voice lines